AtanuPanja/NotesApp/README.md

 ## Features
-* CRUD operations: Get the list of notes, read a note, edit a note, delete a note
+* CRUD operations: Get the list of notes, read a note, edit a note, move note to trash, restore note, delete permanently, empty bin
 * Backend validations in the forms of add and edit pages
 * JavaScript used for dynamic changes in form textarea and buttons.
+* JavaScript used for navigation
 * MVC architecture: Follows the MVC architecture for separation of concerns.

 ## Pre-requisites